-Doing Undergraduate Research in Biology is one of the best ways to help yourself mature as a biologist and become as competitive as possible for jobs, graduate school and professional programs.
-Moreover, Undergraduate Research is almost certainly the single greatest strength of the UWW Dept. of Biological Sciences and one of the major strengths of the University generally.
-Thus it is well supported financially and there are tremendous opportunities available--opportunities you should take advantage of.
+Participating in Undergraduate Research in the Biological Sciences is one of the best ways to help yourself mature as a biologist and become as competitive as possible for jobs, graduate school and professional programs.
+Undergraduate Research is a major focus of the UWW Dept. of Biological Sciences and one of the overall strengths of the University.
+As such, it is well supported financially and there are tremendous opportunities avaiable to interested students.

 What does Undergraduate Research in Biology involve?